 Dog sports are continuing to gain popularity while new sports are developed.
 Are you looking to learn more about activities you can do with your dog?
 Blue-9 is your source for all things dog training!

-While we won’t be able to cover every dog sport here, we aim to provided a brief overview of some of the most popular sports as well as new sports.
+While we won’t be able to cover every dog sport here, we aim to provide a brief overview of some of the most popular sports as well as new sports.

 Dog Agility competitions have been around for years and are often televised.
 In dog agility, handers and dogs complete a pre-designed obstacle course.
-Placements are determined based off of speed in which the course is completed.
-Obstacles include the dog walk, tunnels, jumps and weave poles among others.
+Placements are determined based on the speed at which the course is completed.
+Obstacles include the dog walk, tunnels, jumps, and weave poles among others.

 Dock Diving is a sport where dogs run the length of the dock and jump into a pool to retrieve a toy.
 The dog’s performance can be measured by length of distance jumped, or the height of their jump dependent on the game being played.
 Learn more about dock diving through NADD or Dock Dogs.